 Year 8 Curriculum

-Year 8 students develop skills learnt in Year 7 to create and perform during the following modules: 4-chord performance and composition, rap in more depth using beatbox and body percussion (lyrics for this module are linked to topics covered in CPSHEE), music in advertising and HLS Students Have Talent.
+Year 8 students develop skills learnt in Year 7 to create and perform during the following modules: 4-chord performance and composition, rap in more depth using beatbox and body percussion (lyrics for this module are linked to topics covered in CPSHEE), blues, music in advertising and HLS Students Have Talent.

 Year 9 Curriculum